 Should you decide to change your eating habits, I recommend that you consult your healthcare provider.
 Not surprisingly, eating a healthy diet can improve any medical conditions that you may have.
 This has implications for medications that you are taking.
 Hopefully, you will find that you need to rely on medications much less.

 You are ultimately making a psychological and behavior change eating this way.
 We often don’t realize the importance of incorporating behavioral tools to help adhere to a new way of eating.
 If you are seeking to lose weight and/or improve your health, then you may want to consider engaging in counseling.
 Working with a Health Psychologist, you will develop the necessary skills to make the best food choices and to adhere to your health goals.
 Additionally, if you are struggling with emotional eating or food addiction, therapy can help to address these issues.
 Seeking support through these lifestyle changes is important so that you have the best chance of succeeding and improving your health.
-To schedule an initial consultation with me, please call my Chandler office at (480) 448-6755.
+To schedule an initial consultation with me for either in-person or online counseling, please call my Chandler office at (480) 448-6755.